GrantEdwards/fmspic/README.md

 `make attach` runs the "inputattach" command to connect to the serial port specified by the SERPORT variable (default /dev/ttyUSB0) to the fmspic module.
-On Gentoo, this provided by the games-util/joystick.
+On Gentoo, this provided by the games-util/joystick package.